Stylometry: Applications

 Applications of stylometry include literary studies, historical studies, social studies, information retrieval, and many forensic cases and studies.
-Recently, long-standing debates about anonymous medieval Icelandic sagas have been advanced through its utilisation.
+Recently, long-standing debates about anonymous medieval Icelandic sagas have been advanced through its utilization.
 It can also be applied to computer code and intrinsic plagiarism detection, which is to detect plagiarism based on the writing style changes within the document.
 Stylometry can also be used to predict whether someone is a native or non native English speaker by their typing speed.

 Stylometry as a method is vulnerable to the distortion of text during revision.
 There is also the case of the author adopting different styles in the course of their career as was demonstrated in the case of Plato, who chose different stylistic policies such as those adopted for the early and middle dialogues addressing the Socratic problem.